 Ice - Surface melting revealed by the North Pole Environmental Observatory

 The summers observed by the North Pole Web Cams were very different, as seen in the table below.
-A brief commentary for each observation year follows the table.
+A brief commentary for different observation years follows the table.
+Summer sea ice transition information was not available for 2005 or 2007 or 2014.

 In 2012, on August 26, the Arctic sea ice extent reached the lowest value observed during the satellite record.
 Following that low, Arctic sea ice extent continued to drop, falling below 4 million square kilometers by September 5.
 Compared to September conditions in the 1980's and 1990's, this represents a 45% reduction in the area of the Arctic Ocean covered by sea ice.
 (Reference: National Snow and Ice Data Center).